 The Whitsundays are one of the best spots to experience the beauty and diversity of the Great Barrier Reef Marine Park.
 There are some stunning island resorts on Hamilton Island, Daydream Island and at Airlie Beach.
 However, you've got more exciting things to do than reclining on a sun-lounger.
 It’s easy to create your own perfect Whitsundays day here.
 Choose from sailing adventures, a scenic flight over Heart Reef, fun day tours, try sailing the Whitsundays, or explore the national park and pure white sand on one of many Whitehaven Beach boat tours.
-On a full day trip you'll have time to explore Whitehaven Beach and walk up to Hill Inlet Lookout, play a game of beach cricket and go for a refreshing swim.
+On a day trip you'll have time to explore Whitehaven Beach and walk up to Hill Inlet Lookout, play a game of beach cricket and go for a refreshing swim.

 Our Whitsundays trips

 Trips from 1 January 2023 onwards